top of page

 Never the Twain Shall Meet

-After several years of the scheme running, scientists assessed how well it was working.
+After several years of the Shark Spotters system being in place, scientists assessed how well it was working.
 They reported that, at first people were a little mistrustful and often scared off by the sounding of the alarm, but after some years, people began to place their trust in the Shark Spotters team and would wait patiently on the sand until the water was declared safe again.
 They concluded that, over time, the public began to perceive the risk from sharks differently.
-This highlights that these kinds of initiatives can be very valuable for public education and changing perceptions of sharks, as well as for reducing shark attacks (Kock et al, 2012).
+This highlights that these kinds of initiatives can be very valuable for public education, changing perceptions of sharks and for reducing shark attacks (Kock et al, 2012).

 Recently, researchers sought to re-evaluate the efficacy of the scheme, by assessing how many negative human-shark interactions had occurred since the plan was initiated.
 Basically, are the Shark Spotters stopping shark attacks?